LostArtefacts/TRX/docs/trx/INSTALLING.md

 ## Installing (manual)

-1. Download the combined TRX zip file (without the `tr1-3` suffix).
+1. Download the combined TRX zip file.
 2. Extract the zip file into a directory of your choice.
    Make sure you choose to overwrite existing directories and files.
 3. Copy your original game files into the new combined hierarchy.
 Please refer